When you think of your favorite comfort food meals, what are the first recipes that come to mind?

 Shepherd’s pie is another favorite.

-This rustic casserole dish, also called cottage pie, is a traditional English comfort food.
-It’s typically made with ground beef or lamb, mixed with gravy and assorted vegetables, and topped with a thick layer of buttery mashed potatoes.
+This rustic casserole dish is a traditional English comfort food.
+It’s typically made with ground lamb, mixed with gravy and assorted vegetables, and topped with a thick layer of buttery mashed potatoes.

 Although many hungry mouths adore the taste of this dish, there is no doubt that the meat, gravy, and fats are very heavy.